Easy Tres Leches Cake With Cake Mix

 However, the minimum amount of time I recommend to soak the Tres Leches Cake is one hour.
 It needs a little time for everything to groove together!

 Absolutely!
-I use whipped heavy whipping cream to make my whipped cream topping, since I already have it on hand.
+I use whipped heavy whipping cream to make my whipped cream topping since I already have it on hand.
 But, you can definitely use a pre-made whipped cream like Cool Whip for your topping if you're in a hurry.

 If you want to make a more authentic version of a Tres Leches Cake using from-scratch ingredients, they're out there.
 Knock yourself out.
 But, if I can find a good fake-out recipe that tastes similar to the real deal with a fraction of the work, I use it!
 I've always used this easy recipe and I get requests for the recipe almost every time I make it.
-You won't disappoint with this shortcut version.
+You won't be disappointed with this shortcut version.

 Easy Tres Leches Cake With Cake Mix

-4.92 from 35 votes
+4.94 from 44 votes

 Affiliate links used.